1986 World Sports Prototype Championship

 The 1986 World Sports-Prototype Championship season was the 34th season of FIA "World Sportscar Championship" motor racing.
 It featured the 1986 FIA World Sports Prototype Championship which was contested over a nine race series that ran from 20 April to 5 October 1986.
 The championship was open to Group C Sports Prototypes, Group C2 Sports Prototypes and IMSA GTP cars.
 The Drivers Championship was won by Derek Bell and the Teams Championship by Brun Motorsport.

+236 drivers started in at least 1 (one) Grand Prix in the 1987 FIA World Sports Prototype Championship.

 Schedule

 The 1986 FIA World Sports Prototype Championship was contested over a nine race series.

 † - Race counted for Drivers Championship but not for Teams Championship.